Kharacternyk/pacwall/README.rst

     mkdir -p ~/.config/pacwall
     cp /usr/share/pacwall/examples/hook/swaymsg ~/.config/pacwall/pacwall.conf

-For some setups e.g. XFCE there are no example hooks.
+For some setups, e.g. XFCE, there are no example hooks.
 Furthermore, the example hooks can have bugs.
 You can verify that ``pacwall`` itself works fine by examining the image that it has generated at ``~/.cache/pacwall/pacwall.png``.